 Jindal was being vilified on talk radio and the Internet by once-fervent supporters, who had just as fervently turned against him over his stubborn refusal to veto the pay raise bill.
 His own words from his flawless gubernatorial campaign -- a pledge to prohibit the Legislature from taking the raise the way it did -- had returned to haunt and mock him.
 The national VP short-list buzz was muffled by a New York Times story in which he was cast as weak and unwilling to stand up to Louisiana politicians, whose level he had sunk to.
 To bottom it all out, a recall petition was filed against him last week.

 Politicians who get into this kind of pickle usually did something wrong and at least got something out of it, whether sex or money.
 Jindal didn't do a thing and got nothing out of it but grief.

+Bullshit.
 Don't cast Jindal as some innocent bystander.
 Jindal was in on it from the beginning, and made promises to key legislators that he wouldn't veto pay raise legislation if they would vote for his voucher program.

 Beyond the vouchers, it's quite likely that Jindal traded many other things, too.
-Look closely at this quote from this article from the News Star
+Look closely at this quote from this article from the News Star:

 Northeastern Louisiana lawmakers, both those who voted for and against the legislative pay raise, said Gov. Bobby Jindal's veto on Monday was a breach of trust between the executive and legislative branches.